 - 2.3.7.
-The Council's approach to assessing the deliverability of sites, in particular the approach to 'other deliverable sites', is also supported by recent appeal decisions which stated that 'a 'realistic prospect' remains the central test against which the deliverability of all sites must be measured'.
-Therefore other deliverable sites are also identified within the Large Sites Trajectory even though they do not fall within category a) or b) above. - 2.3.8.
-This monitoring statement identifies the residential land supply within the borough as at 1 April 2021, including a housing trajectory and the five year housing land supply position.
-Further details of housing commitments, completions and demolitions and information on a number of supplementary housing issues are also provided. - 2.4.
-Housing trajectory and five-year housing land supply methodology - 2.5.
+The Council's approach to assessing the deliverability of sites, in particular the approach to 'other deliverable sites', is also supported by recent appeal decisions4 which stated that 'a 'realistic prospect' remains the central test against which the deliverability of all sites must be measured'.
+Therefore, other deliverable sites are also identified within the Large Sites Trajectory even though they do not fall within category a) or b) above. - 2.3.8.
+This monitoring statement identifies the residential land supply within the borough as at 1 April 2022, including a housing trajectory and the five-year housing land supply position.
+Further details of housing commitments, completions and demolitions and information on a number of supplementary housing issues are also provided.

+2.4.
+Housing trajectory and five-year housing land supply methodology

+2.5.
 The following section outlines the main stages the Council has used in producing a housing trajectory (and thus from which the five year supply of housing land can be calculated).
 The methodology used to calculate the provision from each row of the housing trajectory is also provided.

-Stage 1 - Identify the level of housing provision to be delivered over years 0-5 (1 April 2021 to 31 March 2026) and years 6-10 (over the course of the Plan period up to and beyond 2026):
+Stage 1 - Identify the level of housing provision to be delivered over years 0-5 (1 April 2022 to 31 March 2027) and years 6-10.

 - 2.6.
-As established in section 2.1 of this statement, the Borough's local housing need is 444 dwellings per annum. - 2.7.
+As established in section 2.1 of this statement, the Borough's local housing need is 472 dwellings per annum. - 2.7.
 As set out in National Planning Practice Guidance (paragraph: 035 Reference ID: 68-035-20190722) housing provided for older people, including residential institutions in Use Class C2, should be included as part of the housing land supply.
 The Council have applied a 1.83 ratio to the number of units of each permission.
 This average is calculated by dividing the total number of adults living in all households by the total number of households in the borough (using the 2011 census figures).